Water is a radiation protection agent for ionised pyrrole: Discussion

+Single ionisation of pyrrole into the ground and first excited state of the cation led to the formation of a stable parent ion, \pyrrolei~\cite{Rennie:CP250:217, VanDenBrom:PCCP7:892}.
+The ionised molecule underwent fragmentation through the higher excited cationic states~\cite{Palmer:CP238:179}, whose probability was 31~\%.
+In the case of \pyrrolew, single ionisation into the ground state resulted in a stable parent ion, \pyrrolewi~\cite{Schuetz:PCCP19:3970}.
+The first excited state of \pyrrolewi dissociated the heterodimer into a \pyrrolei and neutral water.
+For the higher excited states of \pyrrolewi a reduction in the ring fragmentation probability was observed.
+This was due to dissociative channels, where the water is leaving neutrally.
+Obviously, for the pyrrole monomer such channels do not exist after single ionisation.

-Overall, the ring-fragmentation probability of pyrrole following single ionization is reduced by a factor of $\ordsim7$ in \pyrrolew compared to pyrrole.
+Overall, the ring-fragmentation probability of pyrrole following single ionisation is reduced by a factor of approximately $31/6=5.2$ in \pyrrolew compared to pyrrole.
+Based on the observation of reduced fragmentation for \pyrrolewi and the assumption of a similar cross section for single ionisation, we can infer that neutral molecules can be protected against radiation damage through outer-valence ionisation by solvation even with a specifically-bound single water molecule.

-We then classified the channels following double ionization of pyrrole and \pyrrolew.
-For pyrrole, the only ring-protecting fragmentation channel was the formation of the doubly charged parent ion, \pyrdii, marked by the asterisks in the upper panel of \autoref{fig:compare}.
-All other channels broke up the aromatic ring.
+To shed light on radiation damage effects after double ionisation, we classified the channels following double ionisation of pyrrole and \pyrrolew.
+For pyrrole, the only ring-protecting channel was the formation of a (meta)stable doubly-charged parent ion, \pyrdii, marked by the asterisks in the upper panel of \autoref{fig:compare}.
+All other channels broke the aromatic ring.
 The dominant ring protection channel for the \pyrrolewdii was the intermolecular proton transfer from the N--H site of the pyrrole moiety to the water moiety, producing \hydron and \pyrmhi.
-A second channel was the electron transfer process across the hydrogen bond, which leads to the formation of \pyri and \HHOi.
-All other double ionization channels correspond to the breaking of the aromatic ring.
-The ring-fragmentation probability for pyrrole and \pyrrolew after double ionization were determined by counting ions in the high KE part of the momentum-map images while taking into account that two ions might have been produced after double ionization, leading to two hits in the corresponding momentum-maps for a single fragmentation event.
-The finite detection efficiency of $0.5$ for each ion was taken into account.
-This led to a similar ring-fragmentation probability after double ionization for \pyrrolew, $P=0.80\pm0.04$, as for pyrrole, $P=0.79\pm0.04$.
+A second channel was an electron transfer process across the hydrogen bond, which led to the formation of \pyri and \HHOi.
+All other double-ionisation channels broke the aromatic ring, but in our experiment these were minor contributions.
+The ring-fragmentation probability for pyrrole and \pyrrolew after double ionisation was determined by counting ions in the high-KE part of the momentum-map images while taking into account that two ions might have been produced after double ionisation, leading to two hits in the corresponding momentum maps for a single fragmentation event; the finite detection efficiency of $0.5$ for each ion was statistically taken into account.
+This led to a similar ring-fragmentation probability after double ionisation for \pyrrolew, $P=0.72\pm0.04$ and pyrrole, $P=0.78\pm0.04$.
+Furthermore, we extracted a similar double-ionisation cross-section within our model, see \methods.
+This observation is consistent with our previous assumption that the cross sections for single ionisation are similar for both species.